 Plutora Blog - Release Management

-Moving to Ready for a Continuous Delivery Model?
+Moving to a Continuous Delivery Model?
 Communication is KeyReading time 6 minutes

 A pattern we’re noticing more and more is that technology departments are starting to get out in front of the business.
 All too often this creates an odd paradox: the business might be asking technology to slow down because it hasn’t adapted to a continuous delivery model.
 This is especially true in organizations that have fully adopted agile and DevOps and who have adopted a more continuous approach to software delivery.

 A decade ago when the business was asking for a faster release cadence no one would have imagined that technology would have adapted to support a daily release cycle or a release cycle even more frequent than that.
 We’re seeing business stakeholders in some of the most mature DevOps organizations ask developers to take a breather and step back from such an aggressive timeline.
 This points to a lack of infrastructure and management around continuous delivery pipelines.

 We solicited some feedback from some of our own clients to understand the pain points, and in this post we’re going to explore what you can do to get your own organization ready for a continuous delivery model.

 As a release manager, you understand that you sit at the center of the discussion between business and IT, and you’re being asked to help answer the question, “What do we do with all this new agility?”

 Here are some of the common pushbacks and questions our customers are asking about the continuous delivery model:

 “It was easier when we had a two-week release cycle.”

 We’re seeing this more and more in the industry.
 Business stakeholders and VPs are lamenting the fact that with continuous delivery comes continuous responsibility.